AODQ/pulchritude-engine/README.md

 void puleRegisterApplication(PuleApplicationInfo const);
 ```

 Each parameter must be constant.
-If you need to modify a parameter, pass a
+If you need to modify a parameter, copy it
-pointer.
+locally in the function.
 Every type must be explicitly sized.
-If the size of the parameter is
+If the size of
-larger than a POD, consider using a const-pointer.
-Pointers and const are both
+the parameter is larger than a POD, consider using a const-pointer.
+Pointers
-type-modifiers, thus they are read from right-to-left (`int const` rather than
+and const are both type-modifiers, thus they are read from right-to-left (`int
-`const int`).
-Pointers must be spaced out the same as any other named type
+const` rather than `const int`).
+Pointers must be spaced out the same as any
-modifier (`int * foo`).
+other named type modifier (`int * foo`).

 ```
 int32_t puleVersion();